 I’ve been blogging for 5 years now and I have come across many types of business approaches from brands.
 Some brands are considerate and valuable while some are highly demanding.
 Whether you are a micro or macro influencer, I’m here to tell you that it’s okay to say no to a brand influencer.

 Early this year, I turned down a huge – major brand collaboration worth $2,000.00 –Am I insane to turn down the offer?
 Absolutely not.

 Why did I turn down a great offer? – The brand was asking for an extensive amount of deliverables and refused to pay an upfront deposit to get the work started.

 If you were to ask me during the initial stage of my blogging career, if I would turn down such a huge offer I wouldn’t have done it.
-But I turned the campaign because the brand and I did not see eye to eye with the budget and number of deliverables they were asking for within that budget.
+However, I turned the campaign because the brand and I did not see eye to eye with the budget and number of deliverables they were asking for within that budget.

 I wanted to share this story because I want to remind other bloggers and content creatives out there that it’s OKAY TO SAY NO. There are times when brand collaborations are worth it – even gifted brand collaborations.
 But there are times when you have to determine that the brand collaboration isn’t worth it – even if it’s a paid brand collaboration.

 If you’re on the fence about whether or not you should say no to brand collaboration, this blog post is for you.

 LOOK OUT FOR THESE TRAITS IN A BRAND IF YOU WANT TO RESPECTFULLY DECLINE AN OFFER:

 1. IF THE BRAND IS ASKING FOR A COLLABORATION TO BE COMPLETED IN A QUICK TIME FRAME, IT’S OKAY TO SAY NO TO THE BRAND.